nasa/Transform-to-Open-Science/README.md

-# TOPS
+# Transformation-to-Open-Science
-Transformation to Open Science
+Transformation to Open Science or TOPS

 ## Description
 This ia a public repository to be used for planning the Year of Open Science 2023: Transform to Open Science.